-11 Dog Breeds That No Longer Exist
+11 Breeds of Dogs That No Longer Exist

 What makes a dog breed go extinct?
 Some are mated out, completely turned into new types of dogs to fit the fashion or function of the day.
 Others are wiped away by predators (humans included) or ignored by the breeders that had sustained them.
 No matter how it happened, extinction for dog breeds is permanent.
 Here are 11 examples of dogs that no longer walk the earth.